To the majority of us, productivity doesn’t come naturally. Accomplishing everything effortlessly is just not who I am as a person.

 Make a productivity plan in 5 steps

 When we set the right foundation, it’s time to take action.
+Here are vital steps you need to take to build a productivity improvement plan.

-1. List out all the tasks you need to do.
+1. List out all the tasks you need to do

 Brain-dump everything that comes to your mind, whether it’s a big project or an everyday chore like taking out the trash.
-Don’t worry about prioritization for now, you’ll do it in the next step.
+Don’t worry about prioritization, for now, you’ll do it in the next step.

-2. Organize them by importance.
+2. Organize tasks by importance

 What tasks will get you the furthest in achieving your goals?
 What tasks will have the biggest consequences if they don’t get done?
 What tasks are the most urgent?

-Warren Buffett’s “2 Lists” strategy
+Organize tasks with Warren Buffett’s “2 Lists” strategy

 - He asked him to write down his top 25 career priorities.